UEABIO/physalia-R-course-2023/docs/16-ANOVA.md

 In our case, knowing that frogspawn takes around 2-3 weeks to hatch under optimal temperatures (15-20°C), we can hypothesize that the lower the temperature, the longer it will take for frogspawn to hatch.
 Our hypothesis can therefore be: mean frogspawn hatching time will vary with temperature level.
 We can predict that given our temperature range, at the highest temperature (25°C) hatching time will be reduced.

 <div class="panel panel-default"><div class="panel-heading"> Task </div><div class="panel-body">
-After setting up your R project, import and tidy your dataset.
+Import and tidy your dataset.

 Hint: check your data is in a tidy format.